Getting customers to that site is the next, often trickier, step.

 Good luck with your WordPress SEO!

 Optimizing your WordPress website for search engines may seem like a never-ending to-do list at times.
-But don’t be disheartened.
+Don’t be disheartened.

 But even working through one or two of the points on this guide each month will begin to provide tangible results.